negativenagesh/ArogyaMitra/README.md

 3. "text"

 * Indicates the metadata field used for document content.
 This setup enables searching for documents in Pinecone based on their embeddings and the provided query text.

+# Configuring the Base Retriever for Document Search in [trials.ipynb](https://github.com/negativenagesh/Medical_Chatbot-Llama2/blob/main/trials.ipynb) briefly

+1. base_retriever

+* Creates a retriever object for querying documents.

+2. docsearch.as_retriever

+* Converts the docsearch object into a retriever format.

+3. search_kwargs={"k": 5}

+* Specifies search parameters, with k set to 5, indicating that the retriever should return the top 5 most relevant documents based on the query.

+This setup enables efficient retrieval of a specified number of top documents from Pinecone based on their relevance to the query.